 Jaipur Handicrafts and Textiles

 The "Pink City" of Jaipur in Rajasthan is well known for its handicrafts.
 Virasat Experiences, a community tourism initiative based in Jaipur, organizes workshops on block printing, blue pottery, enamel jewelry, and miniature painting.
 They also conduct heritage walking tours whereby you can observe local artisans, such as silversmiths and bangle makers, at work.
 Fascinating!
-Another option is this in depth four day textile trail in Jaipur, including a visit to the famed Anokhi Museum of Hand Printing, from Breakaway.
+Another option is this in-depth 4-day textile trail in Jaipur, including a visit to the famed Anokhi Museum of Hand Printing, from Breakaway.
+Jaipur-based Studio Bagru offers half-day trips to see block-printing at Bagru village as well.

 03 of 09